Biogen Alzheimer's drug hits roadblocks with some hospitals, insurers | Business

 Biogen Alzheimer's drug hits roadblocks with some hospitals, insurers

-Biogen, which priced Aduhelm at $56,000 a year, said in a statement on Thursday that clinical data supported the drug's approval and patients who are denied access should contact the company for help.
-INSURERS ON HOLD Insurers representing millions of American enrolled in private Medicare plans said the drug has yet to meet their bar for coverage based on the data.
-UnitedHealth Group, the largest private insurer offering Medicare Advantage coverage to seniors, on Thursday said it was still reviewing the drug and awaiting input from Medicare.
+Biogen Inc's Alzheimer's drug, the first new treatment for the memory-robbing disease in nearly 20 years, hit new barriers on Thursday with some large hospitals declining to use it and health insurers delaying a decision while awaiting coverage terms from Medicare.

-The rollout of Biogen Inc's Alzheimer's drug is hitting new roadblocks as some large hospitals decide not to use it and many health insurers await coverage terms from Medicare, the U.S. health plan for people aged 65 and older, before setting their own policies.
+Biogen Inc's Alzheimer's drug, the first new treatment for the memory-robbing disease in nearly 20 years, hit new barriers on Thursday with some large hospitals declining to use it and health insurers delaying a decision while awaiting coverage terms from Medicare.
 Cleveland Clinic, one of the country’s best-known health systems, and New York's Mount Sinai Health System on Thursday confirmed they had decided not to carry the new drug, called Aduhelm.

 "The tide turned on Friday when the inspector general investigation was announced, and the potential allegation of irregularity in the FDA/Biogen relationship," Dr. Sam Gandy, director of the Mount Sinai Center for Cognitive Health, told Reuters.
 The FDA called last week for an independent federal probe into its representatives’ interactions with Biogen.